 - Interview by Garret S. / DMS

-You mentioned design, when did you start getting into other things like painting and music?
+You mentioned design, but when did you start getting into music?

 I have a sister who is eight years older than I am and when I was little I had the good fortune to be exposed in real time to The Beatles, Dylan, the Stones, Simon and Garfunkel and others who were creating great music.
-Certain songs just seemed to be so captivating; 'Get Off My Cloud', 'Nowhere Man', 'Like a Rolling Stone', 'Scarborough Fair' and others.
-And in much the same way as from colour, form and design, certain sounds just seemed almost tangible.
+I can still recall the first time hearing, 'Get Off My Cloud' and Rubber Soul by The Beatles.

 The Beatles Canadian album, 'Twist and Shout (ca. 1964)

-My father, for all his otherwise fine qualities, was quite possibly the most non-musical human being who ever lived.
-It was almost as if he was allergic to music; at least that’s how it seemed to me.
-Living in downtown Detroit, as we did, during the height of the Motown era, had zero influence on him.
+My father, for all his fine qualities, was quite possibly the most non-musical human being who ever lived.
 He seemed to almost regard music as an annoyance, so its presence in our household was really quite minimal and playing it was out of the question.

-There are no words to describe how it felt to see my dad try to shut down Stevie Wonder, a bona fide musical genius and probably the biggest pop star on the planet at the time.
-This had to be the single most un-cool thing anyone could ever possibly do!
+As a 12 year old I thought this had to be the single most un-cool thing anyone could ever possibly do.
 To this day I think 'Dave Giffin's Broom' should be featured in the Motown Museum, beautifully presented in a plexiglass box with a spotlight.

 Regency Square, Lafayette Park, Detroit